Jana Na Dil Se Door SPOILER ALERT: Here’s How Ravish Aka Shashank Vyas’ Role Will End On The Show!

 Vividha thinks Ravish was hurting her father, Kailash.
 Atharv tries to make her understand, but in vain!
 Vividha is not aware that Kailash is faking his mental illness.

-Ravish is suspicious about Kailash's behaviour and is unset that Vividha, whom he supported from the beginning is not trusting him!
+Ravish is suspicious about Kailash's behaviour and is upset that Vividha, whom he had supported from the beginning, is not trusting him!
 He tells Kangana that he will not let Kailash harm his family members.

 Uma too, thinks Kailash is acting and confronts him.
 She recalls his tortures and tells him that no one knows him than her!
 But Kailash starts off his drama.
 Uma tries to test Kailash, but Vividha rescues him.

 Ravish and Kangana plan to expose Kailash.
-Kangana lies to Vividha that Madhav's principal wants to meet his parents, and makes her leave the house along with Atharv.
-Other family members go to satsang.
+Kangana lies to Vividha that Madhav's Principal wants to meet his parents, and makes her leave the house along with Atharv.
+Other family members go to the 'satsang'.

-Ravish gets a few men to the house who inject a drug to Kailash.
+Ravish gets a few men to the house who inject a drug into Kailash.
 Because of the drug, Kailash starts telling the truth!